Scifabric/pybossa/doc/api.rst

 Gives you all featured projects on PYBOSSA.

 * **categories**: Gives you a list of categories where projects can be featured.
+* **form**: The form fields that need to be sent for feature and unfeature a project.
+It contains the CSRF token for validating the POST/DELETE.
 * **projects**: Featured projects grouped by categories.
 * **template**: The Jinja2 template that could be rendered.

 **Example output**